snu-mllab/PuzzleMix/README.md

 ```

 ## Updates
-(21.01.04) We test Puzzle Mix with ImageNet on the **experimental setting of CutMix**.
+(21.01.04) We tested Puzzle Mix with ImageNet on the **experimental setting of CutMix**.
 Results are in the 'cutmix' folder.
 (20.12.01/ torch 1.7) We built a **multi-processing** code for graph-cut, which runs on CPUs.
 As a result, the Puzzle Mix implementation (50s/epoch) is only slower about 1.5 times than Vanilla training (34s/epoch) on CIFAR-100, PreActResNet-18.
 To use the multi-processing, just simply add `--mp [n_procs]` in the command.